symfony/symfony-docs/templating/embedding_controllers.rst

 How to Embed Controllers in a Template
 ======================================

-Including template fragments is a simple way to reuse common contents among templates.
-However, the contents of the included templates are static, so you can't use them to implement features like displaying in a sidebar the most recent articles (which require making a database query).
+:ref:`Including template fragments <including-other-templates>` is useful to reuse the same content on several pages.
+However, this technique is not the best solution in some cases.

+Consider a website that displays on its sidebar the most recently published articles.
+This list of articles is dynamic and it's probably the result of a database query.
+In other words, the controller of any page that displays that sidebar must make the same database query and pass the list of articles to the included template fragment.

-The solution is to call a controller from the template and output its result.
+The alternative solution proposed by Symfony is to create a controller that only displays the list of recent articles and then call to that controller from any template that needs to display that content.

 First, create a controller that renders a certain number of recent articles::

     // src/AppBundle/Controller/ArticleController.php